 Oxygen therapy

 Oxygen therapy is also important when treating heat stroke in dogs.
-While the circulatory system is struggling to get oxygen to tissues, your veterinarian can help it out by increasing the amount of oxygen the patient is breathing.
+When the circulatory system is struggling to get oxygen to tissues, your veterinarian can help it out by increasing the amount of oxygen the patient is breathing.
 That maximizes efficiency of every heart beat, pumping higher oxygenated blood to the tissues, which takes some of the stress off the heart.

 Medications to treat symptoms like diarrhea, vomiting, and life-threatening infections

-Severe heat stroke in dogs
+Treatment of severe heat stroke in dogs

 In some instances, organ and tissue damage is severe, and beyond the scope of treatment in a typical general practice.
 Your regular veterinarian may stabilize your dog, and then recommend transferring him or her to a 24-hour referral hospital for intensive care for heat stroke in dogs.

-1. Do not exercise at-risk dogs in the heat.
+1. Do not exercise at-risk dogs in the heat

 In the summer, at-risk dogs should NEVER be exercised in the heat.
 Walks should be in the early morning, before the heat of the day, and at twilight or after dark.

-2. Bring dogs inside on hot days.
+2. Bring dogs inside on hot days

 It goes without saying that dogs kept outside in the summer should always have access to shade and fresh, cold water.
 But, seriously, dogs living in hot climates need to be brought indoors where they can cool off!

-3. Don’t leave your dog in the car unattended.
+3. Don’t leave your dog in the car unattended

 Never, never leave a dog confined in a car with the windows rolled up.
 Truthfully, it is safest never to leave dogs in parked cars, even with the air conditioner running.
 Recently, a colleague reported a client leaving two of their dogs in a running RV with the air conditioner blasting.
 They left for a few hours, and when they returned, the A/C had failed.
 Both dogs suffered heat stroke, and only one survived.
 Air conditioners break!
 It is always best to leave your dogs at home when running errands, unless you are visiting dog-friendly establishments.

-4. Know your dog’s limitations.
+4. Know your dog’s limitations

-Protect your dog’s paws from the heat too
+6. Protect your dog’s paws from the heat too

 It was July in the South.
 Need I say more?
 Picture humidity so thick that the mosquitoes were choking.